tekkie/tekkie.github.io/cv/education.markdown

 Highschool
 {: .fs-6 }

-- Graduated magna cum laudae.
+- Graduated *magna cum laudae*.
-- Participated at the Romanian national Mathematics olympiad, along with numerous other regional mathematics competitions.
+- Participant in the Romanian national Mathematics olympiad, along with numerous other regional mathematics competitions.